tlwl19/EGL314/README.md

 Next, we will proceed on with "What's Your Luck?" game.
 <br>
 The luck game gives the user a surge of dopamine and it plays a part in controlling the movement a person makes, as well as their emotional response.
+And having the right balance of dopamine is important for both physical and mental well-being.

 <br>